sean5505/cheapBreakout/README.md

 For styling, I used `TailwindCSS` to take advantage of its utility classes, enabling me to focus moreso on the functionality of the project.

-I opted to use `Zustand` as the state managemnet tool primarily because I had no prior experience with the tool and sought to gain hands-on experience.
+I opted to use `Zustand` as the state managemenet tool primarily because I had no prior experience with the tool and sought to gain hands-on experience.
 In comparison with Redux, it required minimal boilerplate code and allowed me to facilitate state updates with ease.

 Overall, leveraging these different technologies enabled me to create a well-organized application poised for seamless future updates.